salcedoe/MtMdocs/docs/volumeProcessing/volumeOverview.md

 ![image stack of a series of optical slices from a mouse taste bud captured by a confocal microscope](images/image-stack-tastebud-grayscale.png){ width="450"}

 >**Confocal Image Stack from a mouse taste bud.** This image stack was created by a [confocal microscope](https://en.wikipedia.org/wiki/Confocal_microscopy), which captured the volume slice by slice.
-Starting at the top of the tissue, the microscope captured the top the xy-plane, then adjusted the focal plane down the z-axis, and then captured the next image.
-Because depth in the volume is changed by adjusting the focal plane (and not physically cutting the tissue), each image in this stack is also called an optical slice.
+Starting at the top of the tissue, the microscope captured the surface layer of the tissue and then adjusted the focal plane down the z-axis to captured the next layer.
+Because the depth of each layer is changed by adjusting the focal plane (and not physically cutting the tissue), each image in this stack is also called an optical slice.
 As you can see, there are 12 optical slices in this confocal stack.
 Each optical slice has 512 rows and 512 columns (height and width).
 Note, in this visualization, the slices along the z-dimension are artificially separated for display purposes to delineate all slices in the stack

 <!--
  In this configuration, the z-dimension usually represents either time or distance.
 If time, then the image stack would in fact be a movie strip.
 If distance, then the image stack represents the volume of something, like the volume of a tissue section.